Biblioklept/biblioklept.github.io/modlists/index.md

 - [Lethal Company Plus](./lethal-company-plus)
 > A vanilla+ modpack for Lethal Company.
 - [Old World Addon Plus](./old-world-addon-plus)
 > A vanilla+ modlist for the Old World Addon mod for S.T.A.L.K.E.R.
-Anomaly
+Anomaly.
+- [Dust and Death]
+> A vanilla+ modlist for Fallout: New Vegas.

 ### Infrequently Updated (LTS)
 - [Dusty Sands](https://github.com/Biblioklept/dusty-sands)